mrsilver76/listporter/README.md

 ## 🚀 Quick start guide

 **This is the simplest and most common way to use ListPorter.** It works across platforms and uses fuzzy matching to automatically align playlist paths with your Plex library.
-By using `--mirror` (`-m`), it also ensures Plex contains the exact same playlists as your export folder - removing any that aren't found there from Plex.

->[!NOTE]
+>[!TIP]
->Using `--mirror` (`-m`) will delete Plex playlists that are not present in your import folder.
+>To ensure Plex contains only the playlists in your import folder (i.e. remove any that aren’t there), add the `--mirror` (`-m`) option.

 ```
-ListPorter -s 127.0.0.1 -t ABCDEFG -l 8 -i "C:\Playlists" -m
+ListPorter -s 127.0.0.1 -t ABCDEFG -l 8 -i "C:\Playlists"

-ListPorter --server 127.0.0.1 --token ABCDEFG --library 8 --import "C:\Playlists" --mirror
+ListPorter --server 127.0.0.1 --token ABCDEFG --library 8 --import "C:\Playlists"
 ```

 The example below shows a more advanced scenario suitable when fuzzy matching isn’t enough.
 It demonstrates how to explicitly rewrite paths and convert formats when importing playlists created on one platform (e.g. Windows) into a Plex server running on another (e.g. Linux).